Image Upscaling: Definition and Explanation

 Can I use upscaled images for commercial projects?

 This depends entirely on the service you use.
 With FreeHeadshot.org, the 3 free headshots are for personal use only.
-When you purchase our $19 premium package, you get a full commercial license for all 50 of your 4K headshots, meaning you can use them for your business, in advertisements, on products, or anywhere else you need.
+When you purchase our $19 premium package, you get a full commercial license for all 100 of your Full HD headshots, meaning you can use them for your business, in advertisements, on products, or anywhere else you need.

 Need help?
 Email [email protected]